-This class will be conducted in the 2nd Quarter of 2023, from June 12 until August 2.
+This class will be meet twice a week in the 2nd Quarter.
 This is a hands-on class.
 Students will design an experiment as part of a course project.
 They will consider possible alternative scenarios, anticipating problems and finding ways around them, so that they can more clearly link later outcomes to their earlier decisions and choices.
 At each step, students will be required to evaluate each other's proposals.
 Students will also be required to analyze data made available during lectures.